rwidom/analytics-exchange-sql-tuning/README.md

 ## And on to the training!

-Presentation slides will be uploaded here when they're finalized, but there is lots of content in the practice sql files:
+Link to full presentation coming soon, and there is lots of content in the practice sql files:

 - [Less is More](samples/less_is_more.sql)
 - [Once and Done](samples/once_and_done.sql)